-Staff Scientist and Deputy of Research Programs, Building Technology and Urban Systems Division, Lawrence Berkeley National Laboratory
+Staff Scientist and Deputy Division Director, Building Technology and Urban Systems, Lawrence Berkeley National Laboratory

 2015 Research Award Winner

-Jessica Granderson is a Staff Scientist and the Deputy of Research Programs for the Building Technology and Urban Systems Division at LBNL.
-She leads a team conducting cutting-edge research on building controls, automation, and analytics, and she provides technical expertise and knowledge transfer to advance the energy management initiatives of the nation’s largest enterprises, national accounts, and public sector entities.
-Granderson is the co-developer of a turnkey hardware–software solution—the “Sensor Suitcase”—which automatically identifies cost-effective energy savings in small commercial buildings.
-This technology is now being licensed for commercialization.
-Granderson also developed methodologies that are now used by industry to reduce time, cost, and complexity in verifying performance-based savings.
+Jessica Granderson is a Staff Scientist and Deputy Division Director for Building Technology and Urban Systems at Lawrence Berkeley National Laboratory.
+She leads a team conducting cutting-edge research on building controls, automation, and analytics, and she provides technical expertise and knowledge transfer to advance the energy management initiatives of the nation’s largest enterprises, national accounts, and public-sector entities.
+Granderson is the co-developer of a commercially licensed turnkey hardware–software solution—the “Sensor Suitcase”—which automatically identifies cost-effective energy savings in small commercial buildings.
+She also developed methodologies that are now being used by the utility program industry to improve and verify the rigor of meter-based savings estimates.
 She is dedicated to the growth and mentoring of students and junior staff and particularly supports those from groups historically underrepresented in engineering and science.
-She holds an AB in Mechanical Engineering from Harvard University and a PhD in Mechanical Engineering from the University of California, Berkeley.
+Granderson holds an AB in Mechanical Engineering from Harvard University and a PhD in Mechanical Engineering from the University of California, Berkeley.